fbpx

 1. Purpose

 The main purpose of RPA is to ensure that small repetitive tasks do not need human interference.
-The main aim of BPM, on the other hand, is to streamline processes and enhance efficiency.
+On the other hand, BPM’s main aim is to streamline processes and enhance efficiency.
 Thus, BPM can improve the effectiveness and productivity of the entire business.

 2. Technology

 RPA uses programmable BOTS to automate repetitive tasks.
-BPM, on the other hand, involves a wide range of software technology components including business analytics, workflow engine, and many more to optimize business processes for maximum value and efficiency.
+On the other hand, BPM involves a wide range of software technology components, including business analytics, workflow engine, and many more, to optimize business processes for maximum value and efficiency.

 3. Effort